mrkkrp/markkarpov.com/megaparsec/megaparsec-chapter-from-ih.md

 `hidden` is useful when you want to make your error messages less noisy.
-For example, when parsing a programming language it's a good idea to drop
-<<expecting white space>> messages because usually there may be white space
-after each token anyway.
+For example, when parsing a programming language it's a good idea to drop “expecting white space” messages because usually there may be white space after each token anyway.

 Finishing the `pUri` parser is left as an exercise for the reader, now that